j-wiesmann/Lambda-CICD-Security/README.md

 ```

-serverless.yml and handler.js files will be automatically generated in the service directory. the serverless.yml file contains the config and the handler.js the application source code to be packaged as a lambda fucntion.
+serverless.yml and handler.js files will be automatically generated in the service directory. the serverless.yml file contains the config and the handler.js the application source code to be packaged as a lambda function.

 ```